 - Start kneading.
 If you are not experienced in kneading dough I recommend you watch a video on You Tube to help perfect your technique.
 You will need to knead for about 10 minutes.
 Your dough will start out quite sticky but the more you knead the smoother and less sticky it will become.
 After roughly ten minutes your dough will be smooth and if you try to squeeze the ball of dough flat between your two hands it will bounce back into it’s ball shape quite readily.

-- Grease your mixing bowl with a little oil and place your dough in it.
+Grease a mixing bowl with a little oil and place your dough in it.
 Cover and leave to sit at room temperature for 15 minutes.

-- Remove your dough from the bowl and cut into two pieces.
+Remove the dough from the bowl and cut into two pieces.

 - Rub some oil over your work surface and roll your dough out on it into a circle shape (about 4 mm thick) with a rolling pin then place it a baking tray.